 For Myanmar's iconic Yum Yum noodle brand, we crafted a series of videos as part of a rebranding excercise that included a brand video, a video outlining the company's CSR initiatives, and a video that highlighted their child care center that was used as a recruitment tool.

 Another example where video was used as a storytelling tool was the relaunch of the Pun Hlaing Estate brand, a luxury real estate community in Yangon.
 Using the concept of "real people, real stories", we talked to residents about why they chose to call Pun Hlaing home.
 The series, called "Faces of Pun Hlaing" was released as featured content on the estate’s new website.

-Non-fiction is great way for brands to tell stories.
+In all these examples Salween Group was responsible from conceptualization to execution and final post production.
+Non-fiction storytelling with video is great way for brands to tell stories.
 Using "real people" instead of actors brings an authenticity to the table that fictional characters can not.
-“Cinematic documentary” is one of our favorite tools.
+This cinematic documentary style of production is one of our favorite tools.
 It is how we help you to tell your story... using smart content to build brands... globally.